return42/sphkerneldoc/doc/linux_src_doc/include/drm/drmP_h.rst

 -----------

 This function returns a pointer to the vblank waitqueue for the CRTC.
-Drivers can use this to implement vblank waits using :c:func:`wait_event` & co.
+Drivers can use this to implement vblank waits using \ :c:func:`wait_event`\  & co.

+..
+This file was automatic generated / don't edit.